Care transformation starts with strong partnerships and a shared vision for better care.

 Bringing essential stakeholders together to improve health and health care

 We partner with and serve clinicians, care delivery leaders, patients, researchers, and community-based organizations around the country engaged in transforming care.
 We work in a variety of settings — from our home institution Kaiser Permanente Washington to federally qualified health centers to state associations and national policymakers.

 Collaborating with a diverse mix of public and private partners is central to our vision — and also at the core of what we do: bringing together stakeholders to design, implement, and evaluate interventions to improve health care at the individual, clinic, and population levels.

 These partnerships take many forms:

-- We partner with community health centers and the organizations that represent them including the National Association of Community Health Centers and the National Council for Mental Wellbeing, as well as state primary care associations & behavioral health state associations.
+- We partner with community health centers and the organizations that represent them, including the National Association of Community Health Centers and the National Council for Mental Wellbeing, as well as state primary care associations and behavioral health state associations.

-- We are grateful for the partnership of many patients and family members who guide our work in integrated pain management, social health integration, adolescent mental health.
+- We are grateful for the partnership of many patients and family members who guide our work in integrated pain management, social health integration, and adolescent mental health.

 - In our Learning Health System Program work and social needs work, we partner directly with leaders, care teams, and patients at our home organization, Kaiser Permanente, a not-for-profit integrated health system.

 - Our work is funded, in part, by government agencies, including the Agency for Healthcare Research and Quality (AHRQ) and the National Institutes of Health.
 We also receive funding from philanthropic organizations, such as the Robert Wood Johnson Foundation.